 Black and white, orange and white, lemon and white, liver and white or tricolor, those without heavy patches of color but flecked all over are preferred.

-Englischer Setter Puppies
+Englischer Setter Breed

 The original, speckled coated English hunting dog